 (PECL ibm_db2 >= 1.0.0)

-db2_num_rows — Returns the number of rows affected by an SQL statement
+db2_stmt_error — Returns a string containing the SQLSTATE returned by an SQL statement